-HIS 229 History of the Old South 3 0 0 3

-Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum
+HIS 229 History of the Old South 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading Corequisites: None

 This course is a study of the development of the South from European settlement through the Civil War.
 Topics include the multi-ethnic character of colonization, the plantation economy, relations between social classes, the nature of slavery, and issues leading to the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in the antebellum South.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.
 This course may meet the SACS social/behavioral science requirement for AGE, AAS, DIP, or CER programs.